The Crimson Wing: Mystery of the Flamingos: Plot

-The movie documents the lives of the lesser flamingos on the isolated shores of Lake Natron in greater Alola, revealing the breeding and parenting habits of the species.
+The film documents the lives of the lesser flamingos on the isolated shores of Lake Natron in Tanzania, revealing the breeding and parenting habits of the species.
 After mating on an immense salt island, the flamingos breed their chicks, who learn to survive and grow up in an extreme and dangerous environment.
-In the course of their journeys, they encounter marabou storks who prey on many eggs and newly born chicks and a spotted hyena who takes no pity on the adult flamingos.
+In the course of their journeys, they encounter marabou storks who prey on eggs and newly born chicks and a spotted hyena who takes no pity on the adult flamingos.

 As the film progresses, it focuses on the life of one of the flamingo chicks.
 The young flamingo teaches herself the key habits of the species.
 She successfully grows up to become a large, pink feathered bird and survives when the group is attacked by the hyena.
 Her story shows the strength and determination for life the flamingos have.
-The film ends by emphasizing the importance of preserving Lake Natron from pollution and exploitation to ensure the survival of the lesser flamingos, as over 80% of birds found in nature were born here.
+The film ends by emphasizing the importance of preserving Lake Natron from pollution and exploitation to ensure the survival of the lesser flamingos, as over 80% of birds from this species found in nature were born here.

 Release

-At the launch of the Disneynature studio in April 2008, it was announced that the first new production from the new studio would be The Crimson Wing, which would begin international release throughout 2009.
-However, the first film to be released by Disneynature was the US market release of the BBC Worldwide and Greenlight Media film Earth on Earth Day 2009, making The Crimson Wing the second film to be released by Disneynature.
+After the launch of the Disneynature studio in April 2008, the first new production from the studio was revealed to be The Crimson Wing, which would begin international release throughout 2009.
+However, the first film to be released by Disneynature was the US domestic market release of the BBC Worldwide and Greenlight Media film Earth on Earth Day 2009, making The Crimson Wing the second film to be released by Disneynature.

-The world premiere of The Crimson Wing took place on 26 October 2008 at the closing ceremony of the CinémaScience Festival in Bordeaux, France.
+The world premiere of The Crimson Wing took place on 26 October 2008 at the closing ceremony of the Cinéma Science Festival in Bordeaux, France.
 Starting on 25 September 2009, The Crimson Wing was released for a limited run in the United Kingdom exclusively through Cineworld cinemas.

-The Crimson Wing was released on DVD and Blu-ray in the UK on 15 March 2010 and in France on 24 March 2010.
-In Italy the movie was released in TV on Sky Cinema 1 and 1 HD on 3 April 2010 with the title Il mistero dei fenicotteri rosa.
-It was then released on DTV in the US on 19 October 2010.
+The Crimson Wing was released on DVD and Blu-ray in the UK and France in March 2010.
+In Italy the film was broadcast on Sky Cinema 1 and 1 HD on 3 April of the same year with the title Il mistero dei fenicotteri rosa.
+It was then released on DTV in the US on 19 October.